CDKT-FL: Cross-Device Knowledge Transfer using Proxy Dataset in Federated Learning: Related Works

-\textbf{Structural alignment in heterogeneous FL:} One of the promising research directions to resolve unmatched parameters of learning models in FL is using the structural alignment methods \cite{mostafa2019robust,wang2020federated,yu2020heterogeneous}.
-The representation matching in \cite{mostafa2019robust} and ``permutation invariance" in FedMA \cite{wang2020federated} are proposed to evaluate parameter similarity across local models and reorganize the permutation accordingly via matching schemes; thus, obtaining parameters that could be averaged together in the model aggregation.
-In \cite{yu2020heterogeneous}, the authors proposed structure-information alignment based on the feature-oriented interpretation and regulation method to ensure explicit feature information allocation in different neural network structures.
+\textbf{Structural alignment in heterogeneous FL:} One of the promising research directions to resolve unmatched parameters of learning models in FL is using the structural alignment methods \citep{mostafa2019robust,wang2020federated,yu2020heterogeneous,zhang2021federated,sun2023feature,Xiong_2023_CVPR}.
+The representation matching in \citep{mostafa2019robust} and ``permutation invariance" in FedMA \citep{wang2020federated} are proposed to evaluate parameter similarity across local models and reorganize the permutation accordingly via matching schemes; thus, obtaining parameters that could be averaged together in the model aggregation.
+In \citep{yu2020heterogeneous}, the authors proposed structure-information alignment based on the feature-oriented interpretation and regulation method to ensure explicit feature information allocation in different neural network structures.
 Based on the feature interpretation, the proposed regulation method adjusts the local model architecture according to their data and task distribution at the very early training stage and continuously maintains structure and information alignment.
+To address the domain generalization problem in FL, the authors in~\citep{zhang2021federated} design the federated adversarial learning approach to measure and align the distributions among different source domains by matching each distribution to a reference distribution in a distributed manner.
+Similarly,~\citet{sun2023feature} tackle the domain generalization problem using feature distribution matching, which employs a federated voting mechanism to generate pseudo-labels for the target domain by aggregating the consensus of clients to fine-tune a global model.
+Recently,~\citet{Xiong_2023_CVPR} proposed the FedDM method, which utilizes iterative distribution matching to learn a surrogate function.
+Instead of sending local model updates, FedDM sends synthesized data to the server, resulting in improved communication efficiency and effectiveness.
 In this manner, structural alignment methods showed their efficiency in improving the FL performance and applicability in various heterogeneous settings.